Presbyopia Treatment in Dubai, Abu Dhabi and Al Ain

 Eyeglasses are a simple and safe option for correcting vision problems caused by presbyopia.
-You can use non-prescription reading glasses if you had good, uncorrected vision before developing presbyopia.
+You can use non-prescription reading glasses if you had a good, uncorrected vision before developing presbyopia.
 Ask your ophthalmologist if non-prescription eyeglasses are right for you.

 - Contact lenses

 People who do not like to wear eyeglasses often use contact lenses to improve the vision problems caused by presbyopia.
-This option may not work in the case of specific conditions related to the eyelids, or tear ducts, or the surface of the eye, such as dry eyes.
+This option may not work in the case of specific conditions related to the eyelids, tear ducts, or the surface of the eye, such as dry eyes.